How can an industry that emits large quantities of CO2 and uses non-renewable resources claim to be interested in sustainable development?

 Sustainable development also means sustainable construction and here, we believe that our sector has a key role to play.
 We know that 80% of a building’s CO2 emissions are generated not by the production of the materials that are used in its construction but in heating, lighting, air conditioning, etc. over the building’s life cycle.
 It is vitally important to develop products and systems that can be used to construct more durable, energy-efficient buildings and concrete can be used to do just this.

 It is a balancing act - the benefits to society from cement and concrete are considerable and often overlooked – the cement industry produces approximately 2.8 billion tons of cement every year, for use in a wide range of construction projects around the world, including building roads, houses and dams, as well as schools, hospitals and water treatment plants.
-From 2010 onwards, more people will be living in an urban as opposed to a rural environment.
+More people are living in an urban as opposed to a rural environment.
 It is vitally important that the infrastructure that is put in place to support this is as sustainable as possible – buildings which can last a hundred years and which are highly energy-efficient.
 Most of this infrastructure could not be built without concrete, and there is currently no other material that can realistically replace concrete in terms of its effectiveness, price and performance for most purposes.

 But we recognize that making cement (the glue that holds concrete together) has environmental impacts.
 That is one of the reasons why we are so committed to this initiative – to look for ways of reducing these impacts on the environment and on society and to develop best practices that can be adopted across our industry, to make it more sustainable.
 CSI members have already made significant progress to date in reducing their CO2 emissions.
 Companies reduced their average net CO2 emissions by 12% between 1990 and 2006.